PriyankaSuruguri/Facial_Emotion_Recognition_Deep_Learning/README.md

 Entertainment: Emotion recognition can be used to tailor content to users' emotional states, enhancing engagement and experience.

 # Resources
-Packages:
-pandas
-numpy
-sklearn
-matplotlib
-seaborn
-tensorflow
+Packages: pandas, numpy, sklearn, matplotlib, seaborn tensorflow
 Dataset: FER 2013 dataset from Kaggle (Link to Dataset).
 Model Evaluation
 Accuracy: The model achieves an accuracy of 63% on the test set, reflecting its ability to classify facial expressions with reasonable success.